gopher-fleece/gleece/README.md

 - 🔧 **Simplify** your API development process.
 - 📜 Automatically **generate OpenAPI v3 specs** directly from your code.
 - 🎯 Ensure your APIs are always **well-documented and consistent**.
 - ✅ **Validate input data** effortlessly to keep your APIs robust and secure.
+- 🔐 **Security first** approach, easy authorization with supplied check function.

 Gleece aims to make Go developers’ lives easier by seamlessly integrating API routes, validation, and documentation into a single cohesive workflow.